annu96679-droid/RISC-V-TAPEOUT-WEEK-0/README.md

 Testbench is in C language: This is the most crucial part of the diagram for verification.
 A testbench is a setup that applies stimuli (test inputs) to a design and checks its outputs against expected results.

 The same C testbench that was used to verify the C model (O1) is now used to verify the RTL model (O2).

+Soft copy of the Hardware: This refers to the final, verified RTL code (the Verilog files).
+This is called a "soft copy" because it is the digital design files that fully describe the hardware.
+This RTL code is then sent through subsequent automated steps in the chip design flow (like Synthesis and Place & Route) to be turned into a physical "hard" chip.